FLinguenheld/ocrp13-Lettings/readme.md

 #### Database
 - `cd /path/to/ocrp13-Lettings`
 - Open a shell session `sqlite3`
-- Connect to database : `.open oc-lettings-site.sqlite3`
+- Connect to the database : `.open oc-lettings-site.sqlite3`
 - Display tables `.tables`
 - Display columns in the profile table `pragma table_info(oc_lettings_site_profile);`
 - Launch a request on the profile table, `select user_id, favorite_city from